The Peregrine Falcon – 2nd Edition

 The Peregrine Falcon

-This book investigates all aspects of Peregrine Falcon life, from plumage, through diet, breeding and survival.
+This updated book investigates all aspects of Peregrine life, from plumage, through diet, breeding and survival.
 The falcons breed on all continents apart from Antarctica and data has been collected from across that vast range.
-In addition, modern technology has been used to study the flights which have made the falcon famous as arguable the fastest creature on the planet.
+In addition, modern technology has been used to study the flights which have made the falcon famous as arguably the fastest creature on the planet.
 Allied to excellent photography the result is a comprehensive book on this most iconic bird.

 Contents